Dan has been in the HVAC industry for 23 years, with experience ranging from installation and service to sales and distribution.

 Furnaces of today all come equipped with an LED light mounted to the circuit board.
 No, it's not there so you can find it in the dark.
 It's there to help you understand what your furnace is doing.

-Whether it's working just fine or if it's completely kaput, this light is the voice of your furnace and if you don't speak its language, well, you're just not bonding with your unit as you should.
+Whether it's working just fine or if it's completely kaput, this light is the voice of your furnace.
+If you don't speak its language, you're just not bonding with your unit as you should.

-This article will explain how to read the light codes, interpret them, and understand what your furnace problem might be (should you have one.)
+This article will explain how to read the light codes, interpret them, and understand what your furnace problem might be (should you have one).
+Feel free to have a look at my article troubleshooting your furnace for some easy to understand, but a bit more in-depth, help with your issue.

 First, I'll explain how to understand the light and identify the code it's giving you.
-Then, I give advice based on the type of code you've gotten.
-This article is general knowledge for most furnace brands.
+Then, I'll give advice based on the type of code you've gotten.
+This article is general knowledge that applies to most furnace brands.

 Reading and Interpreting the Flashing Red Light